brianlangley/Wanderlust/README.md

 4. Click the "Dislike" button on a card to remove the photo from your favorites.

-5. Navigate to the "Favorites" section to view all your liked photos.
+5. Navigate to the "Library" section to view all your liked photos.

 6. Click the "Delete" button on a favorite photo to remove it from your favorites.